cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.3.6v1 instructions:

-1. Create a conditional access policy that enforces phishing-resistant MFA for highly privileged roles.
-Configure the following policy settings in the new conditional access policy as per the values below:
+1. Create a conditional access policy enforcing phishing-resistant MFA for highly privileged roles.
+Configure the following policy settings in the new conditional access policy, per the values below:

 <pre>
   Users > Include > Select users and groups > Directory roles > <b>select each of the roles listed in the Highly Privileged Roles section at the top of this document</b>

   Target resources > Cloud apps > <b>All cloud apps</b>

   Access controls > Grant > Grant Access > Require authentication strength > <b>Phishing-resistant MFA</b>
 </pre>

 #### MS.AAD.3.7v1 instructions:

-1. Create a conditional access policy that requires a user's device to be either hybrid Azure AD joined or compliant during authentication.
-Configure the following policy settings in the new conditional access policy as per the values below:
+1. Create a conditional access policy requiring a user's device to be either hybrid Azure AD joined or compliant during authentication.
+Configure the following policy settings in the new conditional access policy, per the values below:

 <pre>
   Users > Include > <b>All users</b>

   Target resources > Cloud apps > <b>All cloud apps</b>

   Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Hybrid Azure AD joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
 </pre>

 #### MS.AAD.3.8v1 instructions:

-1. Create a conditional access policy that requires a user to be on a managed device when registering for MFA.
-Configure the following policy settings in the new conditional access policy as per the values below:
+1. Create a conditional access policy requiring a user to be on a managed device when registering for MFA.
+Configure the following policy settings in the new conditional access policy, per the values below:

 <pre>
   Users > Include > <b>All users</b>

   Target resources > User actions > <b>Register security information</b>

   Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Hybrid Azure AD joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
 </pre>

 ## 4. Centralized Log Collection

 This section provides policies that help reduce security risks related to the lack of security logs which hampers security visibility.

 ### Policies
 #### MS.AAD.4.1v1
 Security logs SHALL be sent to the agency's Security Operations Center for monitoring.

 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting the logs into the agency's centralized security detection infrastructure.
 Thus security events can be audited, queried, and available for incident response.
 - _Last modified:_ June 2023
 - _Note:_ The following logs (configured in Azure AD diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
 If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
-If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also send the `ProvisioningLogs` log type.
+If the Azure AD Provisioning Service is used to provision users to Software as a Service (SaaS) apps or other systems, also send the `ProvisioningLogs` log type.
-- _Note:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
+- _Note:_ It is also recommended to send the logs to the CISA CLAW system so agencies can benefit from the security detection capabilities offered there.
 Contact CISA to request integration instructions.

 ### Resources